Music Performance

 Musicianship Skills Instruction in Music

-Credit for performing music at the 149, 199, 249, and 299 levels is granted only for study with the department's performance faculty, not with outside instructors; the final decision for acceptance is based on the student's audition.
-One unit of credit is granted for a full year (2 semesters) of study in either 149, 199, 249, or 299.
-One academic music course must be taken each year as a corequisite in order to receive one credit in performing music.
-If a student must take MUS 100 as a result of the Placement Evaluation, this course counts as the corequisite for the first year of lessons.
+Credit for performing music at the 149, 199, 249, and 299 levels is granted only for study with the department's performance faculty, not with outside instructors.
+The final decision for acceptance is based on the instructor’s ability to take on students.
+Some of the larger instrument areas (i.e. piano, violin/viola, and voice) require an audition, too, in order to determine the best fit for the students’ instructors.
+One unit of credit is granted for a full year (2 semesters) of study in either MUS 149, MUS 199, MUS 249, or MUS 299.
+One academic music course must be taken each year as a co-requisite in order to receive one credit in performing music.
+If a student tests out of a course such as MUS 100 via the Music Theory Placement Exam (MTPE), they will be required to take another academic music course.
+Placing out of a class does not fulfill the co-requisite requirement.
 Please note: lessons are a full-year (two semesters) commitment.

 Unless a student receives special permission, both semesters of performing music must be satisfactorily completed before credit can be counted toward the degree.
-While the performance music courses (149, 199, 249, 299, 344, 398) may be repeated without limit, no more than four units of credit in these courses may be counted toward the Wellesley degree.
+While the performance music courses (MUS 149, MUS 199, MUS 249, MUS 299, MUS 344, MUS 349, MUS 398) may be repeated, no more than four units of credit in these courses may be counted toward the Wellesley degree.
 Students who wish to take two or more simultaneous courses in performing music for credit must obtain special permission from the department.

 Lesson Evaluations